h-sharda/TicTacToe/README.md

 # TicTacToe

-TicTacToe GUI in Java
+Tic Tac Toe GUI in Java

-##Features
-Varaible Board Size
+## Features
+- Variable board size
-Variable Win-Condition, eg: 3 in a row, 5 in a row Multi-Player Functionality
+- Variable win condition (e.g., 3 in a row, 5 in a row)
+- Multi-player functionality
-GUI using JFrame
+- GUI using `JFrame`